rudyl313/factual-haskell-driver/README.md

 # Examples

     See the examples directory for examples of each query type.
+To run an example go to the project root and execute these commands:

+    $ ghc -o example examples/ReadExample.hs --make
+    $ ./example mykey mysecret

+    In this example replace mykey with your key and mysecret with your secret.
+Note that compiling the source code generates .o and .hi files in the source directories.